Sir William Coddington, 1st Baronet: Biography

 Coddington was born at Salford, Lancashire, the eldest son of William Dudley Coddington, a Manchester merchant, and his wife Elizabeth Hopwood.

 In 1842 his father settled in Blackburn as a cotton spinner and manufacturer.
-Coddington was a business man, and when his father died in 1867, he was left the management of the mills.
-Under his supervision the firm flourished, and he was able to take full advantage of the trade boom which followed the cotton famine.
-He erected two mills, Ordnance and Wellington New Mills.
+When his father died in 1867, Coddington was left the management of several mills.
+Under his supervision the firm flourished, as he took advantage of the trade boom which followed the end of the Lancashire Cotton Famine.
+He erected Wellington New Mills.

 In 1875, he was Mayor of Blackburn and in that year, he presented an organ to the Parish Church at a cost of £3,000.
 He was elected as Member of Parliament (MP) for Blackburn at the 1880 general election.
 He held the seat until his retirement in 1906.
 In Parliament Sir William was remembered for his work as chairman of the Parliamentary Committee for widening the streets of London.
-He became a baronet in 1896.
+He became a baronet, of Wycollar, on 17 February 1896.